FuxiaoLiu/VisualNews-Repository/README.md

 # Train the full model on VisualNews.
 CUDA_VISIBLE_DEVICES=0 python main.py
 ```
-I will not update the old code since the model has changed.
-Once our paper is accepted, I will upload the new-version paper and code.
+I will update the code ASAP.
+If you have any questions, please email: fl3es@virginia.edu

 ### Citing
 If you find our paper/code useful, please consider citing: